Oregon Direct Cash Transfers Plus Program

 On The Team

-This initiative is led by Point Source Youth in partnership with Thread.
-Youth consultants and PSY will guide the distribution of cash and ensure community voices are at the forefront.
+This initiative is led by the Oregon Department of Human Services, who partnered with Youth To The Front to publish a report on how the first phase of the pilot impacted lives.
+Youth consultants and PSY facilitated the distribution of cash and ensure community voices are at the forefront.

 Youth Consultant